2026 Edition

 Data engineering adjacency

 AI systems need data infrastructure.
-Uvik offers data engineering capacity alongside AI/ML engineering — one vendor covering both without creating a coordination seam between separate teams.
+Uvik Software offers data engineering capacity alongside AI/ML engineering — one vendor covering both without creating a coordination seam between separate teams.

 06